 Erasmus+ Policy Statement

-UCN has forged links with 140 partner universities all over the world
+UCN has forged links with more than 100 partner universities all over the world

-- Improvement of the overall quality of our programs
+- improving the overall quality of our programmes.

-- Encouragement of student and faculty exchanges between institutes of higher education
+- encouraging student and staff exchanges between higher education institutions.

-- Benchmarking of our research, course offers and education
+- benchmarking our research, courses and education programmes.